 Afcon 2021: Cape Verde hold Cameroon for third place as Burkina Faso eliminate Ethiopia

-Cape Verde held Cameroon to a 1-1 draw in their final Group A game to finish third in the league table.
+Cape Verde held Cameroon to a 1-1 draw in their final Group A game to finish third on the league table.

 The host nation maintained their unbeaten run in the tournament on Monday and they finished as group leaders with seven points after three matches.